KatieWoe/bbcourts/WEEKLY_STATUS.md

 Jonathan Hu: Last week, I spent time transitioning my database layout from Mongo to SQL since we have decided to use SQL instead.
 This week I plan on filling out the checkpoint 4 markdown file to help support completing the database information.

+Alex Chang: Last week I worked on the feature documentation for the Search Results page.
+This week I will focus on the SQL design document, and start thinking about how to implement the backend of the website in Flask.

 # Week 11/3

 ## Individual Updates